FastianAbdullah/Time-Classification-with-GridDb-and-Metas-Prophet/blog.md

 Container Created Successfully
 ```

-Now within our `container` variable we have successfully get the container.
+Now within our `container` variable we have successfully got the container.
 We will use it next to insert the data into it.

 ### Insert Daily Minimum Temperature Data into GridDB

-To insert the data into our `container` object, we will iterate though all the rows of the data and by using the `put` method we will place the `Date` Column and `Daily Minimum Temperature` column.
+To insert the data into our `container` object, we will iterate through all the rows of the data and by using the `put` method we will place the `Date` Column and `Daily Minimum Temperature` column.

 ```python
 # Put Data into Grid DataBase.